scholtz/dotnet-algorand-sdk/README.md

 It also offers a new optional parameter to HttpClientConfigurator allowing a shim to be injected so that WebGL builds can use a different http client by delegation.

-## Note about the KMD API

-This legacy implementation is due for replacement.
-The KMD API as is is barely functional, uses the RestSharp client, and is not connected to Algorand Codegen.
-Please expect the KMD API to be completely changed in the coming months.

 ## Getting a node and account(s)
 To get working with the Algorand network you will need access to a node.
 There are a number of ways to do this.
 The quickest ways of getting set up are to rent access to a node from a service like PureStake, or to install the Algorand Sandbox.